hsgroves/cs290info/lessons/week7.md

 bundle exec rails generate scaffold Tag title:string
 ```

-##Connecting Posts and Tags: Many-to-Many Relationships
+##Many-to-Many Relationships
 `Posts` aren't related to `Tags` in the same way that `Posts` are related to `Users`.
 A `Post` can only be associated with one `User`, but a `Post` could have many `Tags`.
 Likewise, we might want to know how many `Posts` are associated with a given `Tag` - so a `Tag` can't just be associated with one `Post`.
 We call this kind of relationship a "Many-to-Many" relationship.
 In Rails, there are two ways of doing this: with a `has_and_belongs_to_many` or a `has_many, :through`.

-`has_and_belongs_to_many` should be used when no extra information is expected to be stored about the relationship. `has_many, :through` is more robust and usually better to use, so we're going to start with that.
-Even if you can't immediately think of any extra information about the relationship that needs storing, it's much easier to add later with a `has_many, :through` relationship.
+`has_and_belongs_to_many` should be used when no extra information is expected to be stored about the relationship. `has_many :through` is more robust - it allows you to work with the entity that joins the two models.
+If you need to store extra information about the relationship between two models (i.e. anything more than just the fact that they are related), you should use a `has_many :through`.
+If not, a `has_and_belongs_to_many` relationship will be simpler.

+##Connecting Posts and Tags: `has_and_belongs_to_many`

 ###Migration